lustraka/data-analyst-portfolio-project-2022/cs03_VaVaI_AI/03_Info/Oosterwyk_Grant_et_al_2019.md

 Okoli, Chitu (2015)|How to conduct a standalone systematic literature review?
 Schryen, Guido (2015)|How to methodologically conduct qualitative literature review? vom Brocke, Jan et al. (2015)|How to deal with challenges of literature searches in the increasingly dynamic context of information systems?
+Templier, Mathieu & Paré, Guy (2015)|How to conduct and evaluate the rigor of standalone systematic literature reviews in information systems research?
+Wall, Jeffrey et al. (2015)|How to systematically conduct critical reviews of information systems literature based on Habermasian strains of critical discourse analysis?
+Paré, Guy et al. (2015)|What is a typology of systematic literature reviews in information systems research?<br>What are the most common reviews found in top IS journals?
+Ramaprasad, Arkalgud & Syn, Thant (2015)|How to review, map, and visualize the research literature in a domain cumulatively, logically, systematically, and systemically using ontological meta-analysis and synthesis?

+Note: `Ramaprasad, Arkalgud & Syn, Thant (2015)` has been added opportunistically from the special SLR issue of AIS Journal.

 # Oosterwyk, Grant et al. (2019) cites X:
 ## Sylvester et al. (2013)